 Notes: In both 'micro' and 'macro' economics, supply/demand are added.
-But in microeconomics, it is limited to aggregate of any one goods or one market (as a market of cricket balls), whereas in macroeconomics all those goods and services
+But in microeconomics, it is limited to aggregate of any one goods or one market (as a market of cricket balls), whereas in macroeconomics all those goods and services are added which are produced by an economy, whether it is cricket balls or hens or chicken.

-When we talk about supply and demand of textbooks of economics then we mean only market of economics textbooks, rather than in it total demand and total supply are included, whether this total demand of economics textbooks which students buy or total economics textbooks which seller sells.
+When we talk about supply and demand of textbooks of economics then we mean only market ofeconomics textbooks, rather than in it total demand and total supply are included, whether this total demand of economics textbooks which students buy or total economics textbooks which seller sells.